HumphreyCurtis/GuardianCycle/portfolio/system-design.md

   </i>
 </p>

-These diagrams demostrate that from the User Story section, a wide pool of users would be potentially interested in purchasing the GuardianCycle.
-Indeed, users from disparate backgrounds such as non-cyclists demonstrated interest in the GuardianCycle.
-Furthermore, different fields of cyclists would be intersted - including Mountain and Road cyclists.
-Also cyclists with different levels of experience from novice to experienced.
+These diagrams demostrate that a wide pool of people would be potentially interested in purchasing the GuardianCycle.
+In fact, users from disparate backgrounds such as non-cyclists expressed interest in GuardianCycle whilst of those Users who frequently cycle, there was range from Mountain bikers to City cyclists and beginers to novices, interested in our product.

 #### Hierarchy of priorities